-I guarantee that the lovely smell of garlic and chilli gently fried in olive oil will cheer you up.
+I promise, the lovely smell of garlic and chili flakes, gently fried in olive oil, will cheer you up!

 - Parsley (optional)